 Individuals may not seek personal endorsements of themselves, but individuals do have the right and responsibilities to adhere to the Cochrane spokesperson policy.

 2.2.
 How to seek an endorsement

-All those seeking endorsement by Cochrane must submit their request to the Communications and External Affairs Department of the Cochrane Central Executive in advance.
+All those seeking endorsement by Cochrane must submit their request to the Knowledge Translation Department of the Cochrane Central Executive in advance.
 Requests should contain sufficient material to allow a proper assessment to be made.
 Material showing the way in which the endorsement is to be used should be provided.
 Clarification may be requested.

 Cochrane may impose a non-returnable fee for administering endorsement and/or logo requests.